CyberSecurityUSC/badsec/README.md

 Getting the site running
 -----
 - Change your host file so that `dig.it.hack`,`inject.hack`,`request.hack`,`blog.stack`,`dashboard.stack` point to `10.10.10.10` if vagrant and just `localhost` if otherwise.
 Read how to [here](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)
-- Run `setup -v` if you installed vagrant.
-Yup that stands for 'setup vagrant'.
+- Run `setup -i`.
+Read the script first, this is just a helper if you agree
-- Run `setup -d` otherwise.
-Yup that stands for 'setup dev'.
-- Good to go? run `./toolbelt -ad`.
+- Good to go? run `./toolbelt -ar`.
 This should take awhile.
 Don't worry.
 Still have some more tea?

 Running the Site from a hotspot
 ------